Liev Schreiber, Marisa Tomei, Peter Sarsgaard and Maya Hawke are the stars of new Marc Meyers directed drama Human Capital.

-Directed and co-written by Tom McCarthy, Spotlight, simply and effectively tells the true story of the Boston Globe’s uncovering of a huge child molestation scandal within the local Catholic Archdiocese.
-This is a moving story that deals with the abuse of societies most vulnerable and one that rightly shook the entire Catholic Church to its core.
+Directed and co-written by Tom McCarthy, Spotlight simply and effectively tells the true story of the Boston Globe’s uncovering of a huge child molestation scandal within the local Catholic Archdiocese.
+McCarthy’s film is a moving story that deals with the abuse of societies most vulnerable and one that rightly shook the entire Catholic Church to its core.

-The main focus of McCarthy’s movie is the work of the Globe’s Spotlight team and the people they encounter as a result.
-It’s through their hard work that we get to learn about what happened once they dedicated themselves to the child molestation case; the obstacles they encountered and what it took to get the truth to print.
-All of this comes together nicely to create a good mix of tense, suspenseful and dramatic moments.
+The main focus of Spotlight is the work of the Globe’s Spotlight team and the people they encounter as a result of their investigations.
+It’s through their hard work that we get to learn about what happened once they dedicated themselves to the child molestation case.
+The obstacles they encountered and what it took to get the truth to print.
+All of this comes together well to create a good mix of tense, suspenseful dramatic and emotional moments.